 We ran a series of workshops to support arts and culture venues to think creatively about how to improve their Access for Disabled People.
 This is what we learned.Tags: Accessibility, Disabled Audiences, Access

-In this blog, our Client Relationships Exec Catherine talks about all the things to consider for filling your space with experiences audiences will love.Tags: Front of House, Accessibility, Access
+In this blog, our former Client Relationships Exec Catherine talks about all the things to consider for filling your space with experiences audiences will love.Tags: Front of House, Accessibility, Access

 Our CEO Fiona attended the Family Arts Conference and learnt a lot about ticket prices.
 Read her blog to find out her key takeaways.Tags: Pricing, Accessibility, Access